 Many people think that tabby cats are a type of breed.
 However, the word ‘tabby’ refers to the markings on certain cats.
-Tabbies can exist across many different breeds, but one of the easiest ways to identify a tabby cat is by their fur pattern.
-While all tabby cats bear the easily recognizable ‘M’ mark on their foreheads, their other fur patterns can differ.
+They can exist across many different breeds, but one of the easiest ways to identify a tabby cat is by their fur pattern.
+While all these types of kitties bear the easily recognizable ‘M’ mark on their foreheads, their other fur patterns can differ.
 Below are the four main types of tabbies.

 - Mackerel tabby: Long narrow parallel stripes running up and down their sides.
 These markings resemble a fish skeleton, which is where the name mackerel tabby comes from.

-- Classic tabby: The most common type of tabby cat, these have wider, curved stripes as well as three large stripes running from shoulder to tail.
+- Classic tabby: The most common type, these have wider, curved stripes as well as three large stripes running from shoulder to tail.

 - Spotty tabby: These kitties have round spots against a background of lighter fur.

-- Ticked tabby: Unlike other types of tabby cats, ticked tabbies hardly have any stripes or spots.
+- Ticked tabby: Unlike other types, ticked tabbies hardly have any stripes or spots.
 A ticked tabby’s stripes may be very thin and hard to see, but they’re still there!

 Where do tabby cats come from?